Kashmir's female athletes kick down barriers to coach girls | DW | 20.09.2021

 Now at 25, Nighat is Kashmir's first female football coach, training 30 young female footballers aged 11-20.

-"My family did not like the idea of a career in football initially," Nadiya told DW."They would tell me to do something else," she said.
+"My family did not like the idea of a career in football initially," Nighat told DW."They would tell me to do something else," she said.

 Nighat had played on teams and earned accolades in several Indian states before opting for becoming a football coach.
 Many times in her career, Nighat said she thought about giving up on her dream.